Expression.OrElse Method (Expression, Expression, MethodInfo)

 Assembly: System.Core (in System.Core.dll)

-method is not null and the method it represents returns void, is not static (Shared in Visual Basic), or does not take exactly two arguments.
+method is not Nothing and the method it represents returns void, is not static (Shared in Visual Basic), or does not take exactly two arguments.

-method is null and the bitwise OR operator is not defined for left.Type and right.Type.
+method is Nothing and the bitwise OR operator is not defined for left.Type and right.Type.

-method is null and left.Type and right.Type are not the same Boolean type.
+method is Nothing and left.Type and right.Type are not the same Boolean type.

 The following information describes the implementing method, the node type, and whether a node is lifted.